microsoft/autogen/website/docs/Installation.md

 ## Option 2: Install AutoGen Locally Using Virtual Environment

-When not using a docker container, we recommend using a virtual environment to install AutoGen.
+When installing AutoGen locally, we recommend using a virtual environment for the installation.
 This will ensure that the dependencies for AutoGen are isolated from the rest of your system.

 ### Option a: venv